 Flat roof in Framingham, MA

-One of the more recent roofs we’ve installed was in Framingham, MA, where we installed an IB roof on yet another shed dormer roof for Ed Kelly – a high-end remodeling contractor out of Northborough, MA.
-The builder had his crew remove old asphalt shingles off this roof an replace most of the old decking with new 3/4" plywood.
+One of the more recent flat roofing jobs was in Framingham, MA, where we installed an IB roof on yet another shed dormer roof for Ed Kelly – a high-end remodeling contractor out of Northborough, MA.
+The builder had his crew remove old asphalt shingles off this roof and replace most of the old decking with new 3/4" plywood.
 We were there to install just the membrane and flash it 2 feet up the sloped roof.

-During my conversation with Ed (builder), he told me me why he chose the seemingly more expensive IB roof over a cheaper rubber EPDM membrane.
+During my conversation with Ed (the builder), he told me me why he chose the more expensive IB roof over a cheaper rubber EPDM membrane.
 His main reason was the IB’s hot-air welded seams, and hassle free roof performance.
-Before, Ed would use a rubber roof on a few of his projects, and all but one of them leaked due to problems with seams, and required expensive rubber roof repair.
-Ed decided to end his flat roofing nightmares and constant rubber roof leaks, and went with an IB roof.
+Before, Ed used rubber roofs on a few of his projects, and all but one of them leaked due to problems with seams, and required expensive rubber roof repair.
+Ed decided to end his flat roofing nightmares and constant leaks, and chose an IB roof.

 The entire job took us one day to complete.
-The roof was ready when we arrived to the job site in the morning, and before dark we packed our tools and were ready to leave, as the roof was all done.
+The roof was prepared when we arrived to the job site in the morning, and before dark, we packed our tools and were ready to leave, as the installation was all done.
 The roofing crew which did the tear off and deck replacement was putting the new asphalt shingles and aluminum fascia trim back on, as we were driving away.